tcassanelli/pyoof/docs/index.rst

 * The telescope structure (geometry and blockage), in `~pyoof.telgeometry`
 * Mathematical functions for the construction of the aperture distribution, in `~pyoof.aperture`

-If there is not enough, I encourage you to read the following examples and test the `Jupyter notebooks <http://nbviewer.jupyter.org/github/tcassanelli/pyoof/blob/master/notebooks/>`_.
+If there is not enough, I encourage you to read the following examples and test in the `Jupyter notebooks <http://nbviewer.jupyter.org/github/tcassanelli/pyoof/blob/master/notebooks/>`_.

 The fits file
 -------------